wmeints/nuxt-static-blog/content/articles/2023-12-28/create-a-static-blog-with-nuxt.md

 }
 ```

-With the configuration in place it's time to generate static content on the website.
+With the configuration in place it was time to start adding some content into the website.

 ## Rendering content

-There are many ways to create a blog website.
-You can use Wordpress, Ghost, or any of the other pre-made website
-tools.
-These tools allow you to edit content from their admin panel and you don't need to worry about editing code.
-Unless of course you want to modify something in the website tool itself.

-The alternative, the static website offers other interesting perks.
-You can write code to your hearts desire.
-Which
-can you can also interpret as a negative.
-You write content on your computer, run a generator, and deploy the result.
-The advantage here is that you get a static website that's super hard to modify by hackers.
-It's also super fast.

-I prefer the static route for obvious reasons, I'm a software engineer, I know how to code.
-I also like the security and
-performance aspect.
-But it does make things a little more complicated when you want to publish content quickly.

-To write content for the static blog site, we need to add markdown files in the `content` directory.
-For example, when
+To write content for my new static blog site, I'm going to write markdown files in the `content/articles` folder
-you create a file `content/articles/2023-12-28/create-a-static-blog-with-nuxt.md` You'll end up with
+of my project directory.
+For example, I can create a file `content/articles/2023-12-28/create-a-static-blog-with-nuxt.md` to
-a page `/articles/2023-12-28/create-a-static-blog-with-nuxt/` when you run the build.
+get a page `/articles/2023-12-28/create-a-static-blog-with-nuxt/` after running the build.

 To test things out, I added a basic blog post with the following content: